Skip to main content Skip to local navigation

 Note: The following description of external examiner roles and responsibilities applies to those master’s programs that require an external or outside examiner on their exam committee.

 External examiners are expected to be established academics, normally members of a graduate Faculty at another university.
-The assessment of the dissertation provided by the external examiner should be treated as the yardstick by which to measure the quality of the candidate’s work relative to standards at other universities.
-The external examiner is a voting member of the Committee and must have been at arm’s length from the dissertation.
+The assessment of the thesis provided by the external examiner should be treated as the yardstick by which to measure the quality of the candidate’s work relative to standards at other universities.
+The external examiner is a voting member of the Committee and must be at arm’s length from the student and/or their research, as well as from the supervisor.
 The external examiner does not have a formal power of veto, but the exam committee must have substantial reasons for not accepting an external examiner’s recommendation, especially if the recommendation is negative.
 The external examiner’s written comments will be provided to the other members of the exam committee prior to the oral exam and, where the exam committee deems advisable and the external examiner agrees, may be made available to the student at the end of the oral exam.

-- a written assessment of the dissertation must be received before the scheduled examination, including certification that the dissertation is examinable, and identification of any areas that need revision, or questioning and clarification at the oral exam.
+• a written assessment of the thesis must be received before the scheduled examination, including certification that the thesis is examinable, and identification of any areas that need revision, or questioning and clarification at the oral exam.
 However, if the external examiner feels that the result of the examination depends upon the oral exam, then the external examiner shall be present or the oral exam will be postponed until the external examiner can be present or an alternative external examiner is appointed.

 As the oral examination is the culmination of a graduate student’s study and advances the mission of York University as a whole, the inclusion of these positions as ex-officio members of the thesis and dissertation exam committees recognizes and emphasizes the importance of the oral exam.
 Due to the nature of the workload of the incumbents in these positions, they are not expected to attend every oral exam.
 When they do attend in their capacity as ex-officio members, they are encouraged to be active participants, but they do not vote.

-- At the oral exam, the student may be given the opportunity to present an oral summary of his or her work.
+• At the oral exam, the student may be given the opportunity to present an oral summary of their work.
 If this procedure is followed, the Chair of the exam committee will inform the student and indicate the time available.

-- The written comments of the external examiner will, with his or her permission, be provided to the student and program director.
+• The written comments of the external examiner will, with their permission, be provided to the student and program director.

 Final Submission